roman-milk/roman-milk.github.io/hauswife-to-slut.md

+===

- ****** Proper Housewife to Slut in One Day Ch.
-03 ****** bywhiteslutwife© Alex deflated at Mike's words.
+Alex deflated at Mike's words.
 In our conversation I learned that at $20 Million Alex's company was just about breaking even, but he thought the exposure would vault his company into a player in his field.
 I was starting to not enjoy this, poor Alex.

  "Cindi dear, why don't you keep David company while I talk to Alex," Mike suggested.